NORTH VALLEY CENTER

 Adams County (Thornton), Colorado

-NORTH VALLEY CENTER was originally anchored by a 2-level (141,000 square foot), Denver-based May-D & F. The mall's first operational store, it was dedicated on August 20, 1967.
-The adjoining, fully-enclosed mall opened -with an initial twenty stores- on October 18, 1967.
+Fully-enclosed, the mall was anchored by a 2-level (141,000 square foot), Denver-based May-D & F. It was dedicated, as the first operational store, on August 24, 1967.
+The adjoining mall opened -with an initial twenty stores- on October 18, 1967.
 Charter tenants included Bond Clothes, Barrrricini Candy and a (12,000 square foot) Dave Cook Sporting Goods.

 The shopping hub was sold to Cleveland, Ohio's First Union Realty in December 1969.
 It was annexed into the City of Thornton in 1970.
 By this time, a major competitor was in its midst.
 NORTHGLENN MALL (1968) {2.6 miles northwest, in Adams County / Northglenn} was one of the largest shopping centers in Greater Denver, dwarfing NORTH VALLEY CENTER in comparison.